MonicaOduor/shop/README.md

-# Responsive Resume - Monicah Oduor
+# Gfresh - ecommerce app

 GFresh, a simple ecommerce site to demonstrate the use of the React Context API.